iRobotEducation/root-robot-ble-protocol/README.md

 #### Command 0 - Marker/Eraser Position Finished Response

-Response to Set Marker/Eraser Position sent after marker/eraser actuator has finished moving.
+Response to Set Marker/Eraser Position sent after marker/eraser actuator has finished moving or interrupted by a new marker command.

 <table>
   <tr>